-Description of authorised processing Details Identity of Controller and Processor / Independent Controllers / Joint Controllers for each category of Personal Data The Department for Education is Controller, and Steve Crocker Consultancy Limited is Processor The Parties acknowledge that in accordance with paragraph 2 to paragraph 15 and for the purposes of the Data Protection Legislation, the Relevant Authority is the Controller, and the Supplier is the Processor of the following Personal Data: • Names • Contact Information Subject matter of the processing Professional email addresses Duration of the processing 06 th March 2024 to contract end, 31 st March 2024.
-Nature and purposes of the processing The nature of the Processing includes collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of data (whether or not by automated means) etc. The purpose is to support the policy development process for government intervention in the children's social care market. <redacted 40="" act="" foi="" section="" under=""> will receive and store (via email) the names and contact information of civil servants and other members of the board in the process of providing advice (and also as the chair of the advisory board) to the DfE.</redacted>

-Type of Personal Data being processed Names Contact information: telephone numbers, email addresses.
-Categories of Data Subject This includes personal information (names and contact information) for: employees; professionals, recruited board membersBoard members may be recruited from: local authorities, other government departments, private sector bodies.
-Other information received would be government policy development work, official-sensitive and unpublished.
-Plan for return and destruction of the data once the processing is complete UNLESS requirement under law to preserve that type of data No Data will be held in paper form and any data deleted as required by DFE.
+Description of authorised processing Details Identity of Controller and Processor / Independent Controllers / Joint Controllers for each category of Personal Data The Parties acknowledge that in accordance with paragraph 2 to paragraph 15 and for the purposes of the Data Protection Legislation, the Relevant Authority is the Controller, and the Supplier is the Processor of the following Personal Data: Names Contact Information Subject matter of the processing Professional email addresses Duration of the processing 1 st April 2024 - 31 st March 2026 Nature and purposes of the processing The purpose is to support the delivery of improvements to children's services in Northamptonshire as part of the government's intervention Supplier will receive and store (via email) the names and contact information of civil servants and other members of the board, partners or advisers in the process of providing information and advice (and also as the chair of the Trust board) to the DfE Type of Personal Data being processed Names Contact information: telephone numbers, email addresses Categories of Data Subject Names and professional e-mail addresses preserve that type of data No Data will be held in paper form and any data deleted as required by DFE.
 The data will be retained by the processor for the duration of the contract and destroyed within 12 months of the contract ending.
-Locations at which the Supplier and/or its Subcontractors process Personal Data under this Contract and International transfers and legal gateway <redacted 40="" act="" foi="" section="" under=""></redacted> Protective Measures that the Supplier and, where applicable, its Subcontractors have implemented to protect Personal Data processed under this Contract against a breach of security (insofar as that breach of security relates to data) or a Data Loss Event No data in_paper-form_held on premises.
-Data held in computer is 3 passcode protected including biometric requirements.
+Locations at which the Supplier and/or its Sub-contractor process Personal Data under this Contract and International transfers and legal gateway Supplier's Home Address its Sub-contractor have No data in paper-form held on premises.
+Data held in computer is passcode protected including biometric requirements where applicable

-Part B Joint Controller Agreement (Optional)
+Part B Joint Controller Agreement NOT USED